marouenbg/ACHR.cu/paper/paper.md

 Conceptually, the architecture of the parallel GPU implementation of ACHR.cu is similar to the MATLAB Cobra Toolbox [@heirendt2019creation] GpSampler.
 Another tool, OptGpSampler [@megchelenbrink2014optgpsampler] provides a 40x speedup over GpSampler through a i) C implementation and ii) fewer but longer sampling chains launch.
 Since OptGpSampler performs the generation of the warmup points and the sampling in one process, it is clear from the results of the current work that the speedup achieved with the generation of warmup points is more significant than sampling itself.
 I decoupled the generation of warmup points from sampling to take advantage of dynamic load balancing with OpenMP.
 Additionally, in OptGpSampler each worker gets the same amount of points and steps to compute; the problem is statically load balanced by design.
-In contrast, when the generation of warmup points is performed separately from sampling, the problem can be dynamically balanced and the parallel workers are ensured to converge simulatenously.
+In contrast, when the generation of warmup points is performed separately from sampling, the problem can be dynamically balanced and the parallel workers are ensured to converge simultaneously.

 Finally, future improvements of this work can consider an MPI/CUDA hybrid to take advantage of the multi-GPU architecture of recent NVIDIA cards like the K80.
 Taken together, the parallel architecture of ACHR.cu allows faster sampling of metabolic models over existing tools thereby enabling the unbiased analyses of large-scale systems biology models.

 # Acknowledgments

 The experiments presented in this paper were carried out using the HPC facilities of the University of Luxembourg [@VBCG_HPCS14] -- see [https://hpc.uni.lu](https://hpc.uni.lu).
-The author ackowledges the support of the National Centre of Excellence in Research (FNR-NCER-PD) on Parkinson’s disease of the Fonds National de la Recherche of Luxembourg.
+The author acknowledges the support of the National Centre of Excellence in Research (FNR-NCER-PD) on Parkinson’s disease of the Fonds National de la Recherche of Luxembourg.

 # References